-Dilip Sardesai was a right-hand middle-order batsman and occasional right-arm slow bowler, who played first-class cricket Bombay and India.
+Dilip Sardesai was a right-hand middle-order batsman and occasional right-arm slow bowler, who played first-class cricket in Bombay and India.
 Former Indian Test batsman Dilip Sardesai played 30 Tests between 1961 till 1972, scoring 2001 runs, including five centuries, at an average of just fewer than 40 and nine fifties with the best of 212.
 Dilip Narayan Sardesai was born on August 8, 1940, at Margao Goa.

-He was very handy lower middle-order batsman both in Test and First-Class Cricket.
+He was a very handy lower middle-order batsman both in Test and First-Class Cricket.
 Although his first-class career average was 41.75 with 25 hundred/56 fifties in 179 matches in which he scored over ten thousand runs testify his class.
 He also held 85 catches.

 But he really enjoyed playing against England on made his Test debut against them in 1961-62, even before he’d played for Bombay.
 And it was against England at Kanpur two years later that he scored 79 and after India followed on 87 to assist India and save the match.

 Dilip Sardesai was limpet-like and more often than not defensive, but he could attack as well whenever the situation required.
 He scored one of India’s fastest hundreds, against New Zealand at Delhi in 1964-65.
 He will always be remembered in India’s glorious summer of 1971, when they notched up memorable Test series wins in West Indies and England.

 Where Dilip Sardesai cumulative 642 runs in the Caribbean, with two hundred and a double, and provided an inspirational launching pad for Sunil Gavaskar in his debut series.
 Dilip was extremely lucky to be picked for the West Indies tour.
 Before that, it had looked as if his career was finished and buried.
 Therefore, he went on to be Indian cricket’s Renaissance man in the watershed year of 1971.